itplr-kosit/xrechnung-testsuite/docs/development.md

 Business case instances are further divided in examples of the `standard` (CIUS) and `extension`.

 The directory `technical/cases` contains instances for the sole purpose to cover detailed technical aspects of XRechnung development such as codelist tests among others.
+These technical cases might not be valid instances w.r.t. to XRechnung specification.

 ## Test Cases development with XML Mutate